SvenMichaelKlose/tre/README.md

 in favour of '=='.

-There are also abbreviations for some anaphoric macros inspired by Arc (which are still around):
+There are also abbreviations for some anaphoric macros inspired by Arc (which are there as well):

 * != instead of ALET (Arc)
 * !? instead of AIF (Arc)